 Race Day – Sign Up: Find your way to the sign up tables.
 Fill out the paper forms and wait in line to sign up for both membership and the event itself.
 Cash and credit cards are accepted.
 First timers will need a bar code sticker as well, so remember to ask for it.
 Along with the bar code sticker you will get a small colored patch and a vinyl “punch card”.

 1. First, attach the bar code to the Right side of your helmet, I find forward along the chin bar is best.

-Race Day – Getting Ready: So you are signed up, bar code, punch card and helmet sticker on, but you still have an hour before your race.
+Race Day – Getting Ready: So you are signed up, bar code but you still have an hour before your race.
 Now what?
 I would recommend a couple of activities.
 First, do your final gear/bike check.

 · Tire pressure typically between 9 - 11 lbs front and rear

 · Suspension clickers set soft & fast for rebound and compression